 Complaints may be received through a variety of sources including by mail or email, through the Clinical Call Center (CCC) or Medicaid Helpline.
 When such calls are received, they are referred to the DOH Medicaid pharmacy staff where direct assistance is provided.
-Twenty-three complaints about the PDP and CDRP were received during SFY 20/21, primarily via phone calls.
-Twenty-more complaints were received in SFY 20/21 than were received the previous year.
+Nine complaints about the PDP and CDRP were received during SFY 21/22, primarily via phone calls.
+Fourteen fewer complaints were received in SFY 21/22 than were received the previous year.